elastic/apm-k8s-attacher/README.md

-# apm mutating webhook
+# apm mutating admission webhook

-This is the repo for apm mutating webhook for kubernetes.
-It contains both the webhook, and a helmchart for the webhook.
+This is the repo for apm mutating admission webhook for kubernetes.
+It contains both the webhook receiver and a helmchart for managing the receiver's lifecycle within kubernetes.

+## webhook

+The purpose of the webhook receiver is to modify pods so that they are automatically instrumented by an elastic apm agent.
+Currently, the java, nodejs, and dotnet agents are supported.

+The webhook receiver is invoked on pod creation.
+After having received the object definition from the kubernetes api server, it looks through the pod spec for a specific annotation (added by the user) and, if found, mutates the spec according to the webhook receiver's configuration.
+This mutated object is then returned to the kubernetes api server, which uses it as the source of truth for the object.

+The mutation taking place is:
+1. Add an init container image, which has the agent binary
+2. Add a shared volume which is mounted into both the init container image and all container images contained in the original incoming object
+3. Copy the agent binary from the init container image into the shared volume, making it available to the other container images
+4. Update the environment variables in the container images to configure auto-instrumentation with the copied agent binary

+## helmchart

+The helmchart manages configuring all the associated manifest files for the webhook receiver, including generating certificates for securing communication between the kubernetes api server and the webhook receiver.

 # todo